sjung95/blogtheme/content/algorithms/array/three_sum.md

 ### Time: O(N^2)

-Sorting the nums array takes NlogN time.
-While iterating through the array, the for loop runs at most N times, and at each iteration we iterate through the array again (N times).
+While iterating through the array, we consider each number as a potential candidate for 3 sum numbers.
+With that number fixed, we iterate through the rest of the array to check if they sum to 0.
+For each of the n iterations, n-1, n-2, ... , 2, 1 work gets done. (n-1) + (n-2) + ...
+2 + 1 = n^2 as per Gauss's formula.

-### Space: O(logN)
+### Space: O(logN) with Python's Timsort or O(N) with Quicksort

-When sort() is called, logN recursive calls are made.
-Thus it takes up logN space on the stack.
+When sort() is called, Python uses Timsort which has O(N) space complexity.
+If Quicksort is used (the optimized version by Sedgewick), the extra space used would be O(logN).

 ## Python solution